wp-plugins/wordpress-language/readme.txt

 == Installation ==

-1. Upload 'types' to the '/wp-content/plugins/' directory
+1. Upload 'wordpress-language' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress